Ian144/Ian144.github.io/PropertyTesting.md

 ### QuickFixJ possible issue

-FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJH echo to appear to hang, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.
+FsFIXEcho did not find any issues with QuickFixJ, although the BusinessMessageReject message did cause QuickFixJ executor_echo process to appear to hang, maybe because BusinessMessageReject is an 'admin like' message, and QuickFixJ session logic expects the rejection to refer to an earlier message sent to FsFIXEcho.